 Working abroad sounds like an adventure to many people.
-However, job search in Hungary requires more than just the obvious Hungarian CV writing and translation, it requires careful preparation.
+However, job search in Hungary requires more than just the obvious Hungary CV with Hungary cover letter writing and translation, it requires careful preparation.
 You will face problems that probably did not even come to your mind when you decided to get an overseas employment.

-Do not take too lightly the influence a job in Hungary can have on the effect of your adventure!
+Do not take too lightly the influence jobs in Hungary can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and exotic management culture.

-Most visits to Hungary are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
+Most visits to Hungary are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, the Hungarian authorities have carried out a number of investigations and operations against terrorist networks.